vPeteWalker/midway/windows_scratch/windows_scratch.rst

 Deploying Windows From Scratch
 ------------------------------

-This guide assumes there are business or technical reasons that prevent the use of a pre-configured Windows disk image for your POC.
+This section assumes there are business or technical reasons that prevent the use of a pre-configured Windows disk image for your POC.
 This method, while more time consuming, starts with a base of the evaluation Windows ISO image from Microsoft.
 Depending on your situation, the ISO or disk image may be something the customer requires they provide, due to internal security policies, or personal preference.
 Otherwise, using the Nutanix or customer provided pre-installed Windows image may be preferable for your needs.

+**Prerequisites:** Completion of :ref:`clusterconfig`

+**(Optional) Pre-requisite:** N/A

+**Expected Module Duration:** 30 minutes

+**Covered Test IDs:** N/A

 Before you get started
 ++++++++++++++++++++++

 There are a few pieces of software that are required to be able to accomplish this section:

-   - Windows image (2016 or 2019)
+   - Windows image (2016 and/or 2019)
    - VirtIO ISO
    - (Optional) Chrome or Firefox